avani17101/Poisson-Matting/ProjectProposal.md

 a) Original Image <br>
 b) Matte generated using Poisson Matting <br>
-c) Image with the extracted koala and a constant-colour background   <br>
+c) Image with the extracted koala and a constant-colour background
 d) Image with a new background <br>